-Capt.
 Adam Xenides formed Hoopers Island Expeditions out of his passion for fishing and being on the water.
-We are a professional fishing guide service using light tackle primarily for striped bass in shallow water.
+We are a professional guide service.
 We believe in - keep it simple, old school feel, and take people out fishing and enjoy a day out on the water and the natural beauty of the area.

 Our focus is the shallow water fishery on light tackle for striped bass.

 Light tackle Fishing

 Working points with 1/4 oz bucktails.